gura-lang/gura-lang.github.io/documents/Template-Engine.md

 ## {{ page.chapter }}.3.4.
 Template Directive

-A template block that begins with a character "`=`" is called a template directive, which is categorized into the following types:
+An embedded script that begins with a character "`=`" is called a template directive, which is categorized into the following types:

 - Macro Definition and Call
 - Inheritance
-- Embedding Other Templates
+- Rendering Sub Templates

 ### {{ page.chapter }}.3.4.1.
 Macro Definition and Call